Ruhr West University of Applied Sciences

 In the course of his Master’s degree programme (M.Sc.
 Econ.) at the University of Munster, Benedikt Roters dealt much with network sectors.
 His focus, among other things, lies mostly on quantitative benchmarking processes, the estimation of infrastructural investments for regional growth processes, and the development of new pricing models across all network sectors.
 Since May 2014 he has been working as a research assistant of Prof. Dr. Mark Oelmann at the Hochschule Ruhr West.
 Here, he focuses on the development of innovative pricing models for wastewater disposal in connection with a LANUV research project.

 In addition to a profound theoretical education in economics at Durham University, UK (B.A.
 Economics) and University of Bonn (M.Sc.
 Economics), Claudia Freimuth has already gained comprehensive experience in consulting, research and administration.
 Water Economics has been one of her interests since working as a student assistant at the department “Water, Sewerage and Transport” at WIK-Consult GmbH.
 She has been directly involved in all steps of various water and sewerage projects.
 Subsequently, as a member of academic staff of Rhine-Waal University of Applied Sciences for 3.5 years, she was engaged in several aspects of the development and establishment of the Faculty of Society and Economics.
-Since October 2014 she has been a member of the post graduate programme Fortschrittskolleg NRW: FUTURE WATER at the University of Applied Sciences Hochschule Ruhr West.
+In October 2014 she joined FUTURE WATER at the University of Applied Sciences Hochschule Ruhr West.
 Since November 2017 she coordinates the Forschungskolleg FUTURE WATER at the University Duisburg-Essen